 Achievement: Achievement is an indicator of student proficiency on statewide academic assessments in a single school year.
-The report card shows the percentages of students who demonstrate proficiency in English language arts, math, and science for this school year.
+The report card shows the percentages of students who demonstrate proficiency in English language arts, math, and science.
 These percentages are disaggregated by subject and for each student group which meets the required minimum n-size of 10.

 Growth: Growth is an indicator of how students grew academically compared to their academic peers in the state.
 The Growth Indicator is reported as the average growth index score for each subject.
-For each subject, the point index, which is based on whether the student growth target was achieved, and then awarded based on their SGP (see table 5, p.
-17) are summed and then divided by the total number of students, giving an average growth index score.
+For each subject, the point index, awarded based on SGP (see table 3) are summed and then divided by the total number of students, giving an average growth index score.
 Low, typical, and high growth ranges are derived from the mean and standard deviation of this growth index for all students in the state and reported on the School Report Card.
 These percentages are disaggregated by subject and for each student group which meets the required minimum n-size of 10.